-And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-As a group, the brand features an average protein content of 54% and a mean fat level of 29%.
-Together, these figures suggest a carbohydrate content of 9% for the overall product line.
+As a group, the brand features an average protein content of 55% and a mean fat level of 27%.
+Together, these figures suggest a carbohydrate content of 10% for the overall product line.

-And a fat-to-protein ratio of about 54%.
+And a fat-to-protein ratio of about 50%.

 Above-average protein.
 Above-average fat.
-And below-average carbs when compared to a typical dry dog food.
+And below-average carbs when compared to other canned dog foods.

-Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a wet product containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the dried peas, potato protein and flaxseed, this looks like the profile of a wet product containing a notable amount of meat.

 Holistic Select Dog Food

-The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Holistic Select.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.